How is the ACT scored?

 The reporting categories for this section are:

 This section assesses mathematical skills that students have acquired up until grade 12.
 The ability to calculate and understand basic concepts can be a huge advantage on this test.
-Read our ACT Math Study Guide to learn the strategies to improve the score on the Math test and make an effective study plan.
+Read our ACT Math Study Guide to learn the strategies to improve your score on the Math test and make an effective study plan.

 ACT Reading Scoring